-Groups may have up to 3 people in them (except for the first project, which is an individual project).
-You will be able to select your own groups for the projects and you may change groups at midterm.
+Groups may have up to 3 people in them (except for the project 3A, which must be worked individually).
+You will be able to select your own groups for the projects and you may with each unit.

 Some of these projects are very similar to problems that will appear on your exams.
 For that reason, it is important that you complete and understand them before taking your exam, even if they are not due until after the exam.